ITVRoC/SeekurJr/Seekur_16.04/Drivers_schunk/README.md

 protocol for that joint is correct.

 ### Important files:
-- LWA_tool.exe - Graphical interface that allows movement, temperature control, data visualization, arm status and exchange the communication protocol.
+- LWA_tool.exe - Graphical interface that allows movement, temperature monitoring, data visualization, arm status and exchange the communication protocol.
 - COT_ReferenceTool.exe - Executable for calibration of arm joints.
 - COT_GetErrorDetails.exe - Show detailed error messages.
 - COT_ResetToSMP.exe - Choose the joint and change your communication protocol to SMP.